Best CPAP Chin Straps of 2026

 It's neither recommended nor necessary to use a chin strap with a full-face CPAP mask.
 Chin straps close the jaw to encourage nasal breathing for individuals using a nasal or nasal pillow mask.
 Full-face masks, on the other hand, cover both the nose and mouth to account for both types of breathing.

-Where to Buy a Chin Strap for CPAP
+How to Get a CPAP Chin Strap

 Do You Need a Prescription for a CPAP Chin Strap?